Suggested Searches

 Who is involved?

-NASA has partnered with commercial groups throughout the history of spaceflight through commercial resupply missionscommercial crew activities and the research and development done by the ISS National Lab.
-American companies have and will continue to play an essential role in establishing a sustainable presence in space.
+NASA has partnered with American private industry throughout its history of spaceflight, including through public-private for commercial resupply missions, commercial crew activities, and the research and development from the ISS National Lab aboard the International Space Station.
+American companies will continue to play an essential role in establishing a sustainable presence in space.

 Why is NASA interested in commercializing low Earth orbit (LEO)?

-The commercialization of LEO is the next step in humanity’s exploration and expansions into the solar system.
+The commercialization of LEO is the next step in humanity’s exploration of the solar system.
 Low Earth orbit provides an ideal environment for crew training, research, and hardware testing for exploration use.
-The ISS has pioneered this domain, and post-ISS, NASA will always have a need for access to a human-rated destination in LEO.
-NASA intends to be a significant customer of post-ISS services in LEO.
+NASA will need access to a human-rated destination in LEO following the life of the International Space Station, and the agency intends to be a significant customer of space services.

-To support the development of future commercial destinations and services, NASA is increasing access to the substantial resources and infrastructure of the ISS to assist the commercial sector in developing and deploying new capabilities in LEO.
-Both Congress and the National Space Council have declared that it is in the national and economic security interests of the United States to encourage the development of a healthy and robust commercial sector in LEO.
+To support the development of future commercial destinations and services, NASA is increasing access to the resources and infrastructure of the International Space Station to assist the commercial sector in developing and deploying new capabilities in LEO.
+Both U.S. Congress and the National Space Council have stated that it is in the national and economic security interests of the United States to encourage the development of a healthy and robust commercial sector in LEO.

 Are NASA crewmembers allowed to perform commercial and marketing activities?

-Yes!
-Approved Commercial and marketing activities consistent with NASA’s policy are allowed under the Code of Conduct for the International Space Station Crew.
+Yes.
+Approved commercial and marketing activities consistent with NASA’s policy are allowed under the Code of Conduct for the International Space Station Crew, which sets forth minimum standards for crewmembers.

 What are the media guidelines?
 What are the advertising guidelines?

-NASA provides guidelines for the use of media, with specific regulations for NASA content used for commercial and marketing activities.
+NASA provides specific regulations for agency content used in commercial and marketing activities.

-NASA has released a commercial and marketing pricing policy that reflects initial rates to gauge the depth and breadth of the commercial market in LEO.
-These rates offer interested companies a way to plan their business models and activities as NASA moves towards a more commercial mode of operation.
-NASA expects to revisit this pricing policy at least semi-annually and will adjust it as market forces indicate.
+NASA released a commercial and marketing pricing policy reflecting initial rates to gauge the depth of the commercial market in LEO.
+These rates offer interested companies a way to plan their business models as NASA moves towards a commercial mode of operation.
+NASA expects to revisit the pricing policy semi-annually and will adjust it as market forces indicate.

 Legal FAQs